GovTechSG/purple-a11y/README.md

   ```

 1. Specify the URL of the starting page you wish to scan
-2. A Chrome and Playwright Inspector window will appear.
-Navigate through the pages you would like to conduct an accessibility scan.
+2. A Chrome window will appear.
+Navigate through the pages and click on the scan button at the top of the broswer's page to conduct an accessibility scan on the current page.
-3. Close the Chrome window.
-Purple A11y will then proceed to re-run your recorded actions and scan each page for accessibility.
+3. Close the Chrome window to end the scan.

 Other options: